codespearhead/aspnet-core-on-replit/README.md

 ## Quickstart Guide

 > [!NOTE]
-> This project is set to use the latest LTS version of the .NET SDK
+> This project is set up to use the latest LTS version of the .NET SDK

 1. Fork this repository.
 2. Click the run button.